Hollyhua/Project8_10_android/project_spec.md

 ### Description

-**Our project will create an app that displays a scrollable list of coffee images with its name and description from the Coffee API.**
+**Our project will create an app that displays a scrollable list of coffee images with its name and description from the Coffee API, with the searchable and favarite function.**

 ### App Evaluation

 <!-- Evaluation of your app across the following attributes -->

-- **Category: Lifestyle/Food**
+- **Category:** Lifestyle/Food
-- **Mobile: Mobile is essential for the instant browsing.
+- **Mobile:** Mobile is essential for the instant browsing.
 It is used for checking a list of available coffee flavors that cafes can add onto their menu.
-The user also can search the name of the coffee that they want to purchase.**
+The user also can search the name of the coffee that they want to purchase.
-- **Story: Shows a scrollable list of coffee items with their name, image, and description that baristas can add onto their "favorites" list.**
+- **Story:** Shows a scrollable list of coffee items with their name, image, and description that baristas can add onto their "favorites" list.
-- **Market: Any coffee enthusiast or barista can use this app.
-The API is constantly expanding its coffee datasets which is available online for free.**
+- **Market:** Any coffee enthusiast or barista can use this app.
+The API is constantly expanding its coffee datasets which is available online for free.
-- **Habit: Users can access it anytime throughout the day for inspiration and ideas of different crafts to make with their coffee.**
+- **Habit:** Users can access it anytime throughout the day for inspiration and ideas of different crafts to make with their coffee.
-- **Scope: We do not intend to create separate versions of this app.
-This app should automatically update based on the dataset uploaded in the Coffee API used.**
+- **Scope:** We do not intend to create separate versions of this app.
+This app should automatically update based on the dataset uploaded in the Coffee API used.

 ## Product Spec